Thromboangiitis obliterans: Notable people affected

 As reported by Alan Michie in God Save the Queen, published in 1952 (see pages 194 and following), King George VI was diagnosed with the disease on 12 November 1948.
 Both legs were affected, the right more seriously than the left.
 The king's doctors prescribed complete rest and electric treatment to stimulate circulation, but as they were either unaware of the connection between the disease and smoking (the king was a heavy smoker) or unable to persuade the king to stop smoking, the disease failed to respond to their treatment.
 On 12 March 1949, the king underwent a lumbar sympathectomy, performed at Buckingham Palace by James R. Learmonth.
 The operation, as such, was successful, but the king was warned that it was a palliative, not a cure, and that there could be no assurance that the disease would not grow worse.
 From all accounts, the king continued to smoke.

 The author and journalist John McBeth describes his experiences of the disease, and treatment for it, in the chapter "Year of the Leg" in his book Reporter: Forty Years Covering Asia.

-Philippine president Rodrigo Duterte disclosed in 2015 that he has Buerger's disease.
+Former Philippine president Rodrigo Duterte disclosed in 2015 that he has Buerger's disease.

+M. F. K. Fisher's second husband, Dillwyn Parrish, developed Buerger's disease when they lived in Switzerland in the early 1940s.